 Wash, rinse and let dry 8-ounce glass jars and lids.

 Remove fruit stems and pits as required.
 Gently mash one cup of fruit at a time, using a pastry cutter for best results, until finely chopped but not puréed.
 Jam should have bits of fruit.
 Measure into a large bowl, adding lemon or lime juice if desired.
 Measure sugar or honey as desired and add to fruit; stir well.

 Bring water to a boil.
-Put in blender or food processor.
+Put in a blender or food processor.
 Add proper amount of pectin powder.
 Vent lid and blend 1 to 2 minutes until all powder is dissolved.
 Add hot liquid pectin to fruit; stir until well mixed.

 Add 4 teaspoons calcium water, made according to directions on the box; stir well.
 Jell should begin appearing.
 Using this minimum amount works well for a smooth, not-too-sweet fresh jam.
 If you like a firmer jam, add more calcium water, one teaspoon at a time, stirring well.
 Jam will firm up as it sets.

 Fill jars, leaving a 1/2-inch space at top for expansion during freezing.
 Cover with lids and put in freezer, keeping frozen until ready to use.
 After opening, keep refrigerated.
 Consume preferably within a week.